abdulfarhath/light_learn/README.md

 PDF Engine: PDF.js (Mozilla)

+Styling: CSS3 (Responsive, Dark Mode)

 🏃‍♂️ How to Run Locally

 Prerequisites

-Node.js installed on your machine.
+Node.js (v16 or higher) installed on your machine.

 1. Clone the Repository